apheresis-services.jpg

 DSC_5599.jpg

-Red cell exchange, primarily for the treatment of sickle cell disease, yet also utilized in the treatment of babesiosis and some cases of severe malaria.
+Red cell exchange is primarily used in the treatment of sickle cell disease, but can also be used to treat severe cases of malaria.

 • Pre-operative